ewybenga/GAIA/README.md

 >
 >### src
 >
->This folder was made to hold Python and YAML files that enables different actions with the plant monitor.
+>This folder was made to hold Python files that enables different actions with the plant monitor.
 It should be copied to the raspberry pi where it can be called from `run.py`.